google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- (35)spinacia oleoracea முளைக்கீரை Skip to main content

 Varieties recommended for freezing are: Giant Nobel, Viking, Long Standing Blooms-dale, Northland, and Hybrid No. 7.

-Disease-resistant varieties include Winter Bloomsdale, Hybrid No. 7 and Melody Hybrid.
+Disease-resistant varieties include Winter Bloomsdale, Hybrid No. 7, and Melody Hybrid.

 New Zealand spinach

 New Zealand spinach (Tetragonia tetragonioides) is not true spinach and does not resemble spinach in growth pattern, but when cooked and served there is little difference between them.
-It has the great merit of flourishing in summer heat, and as its leaves are picked, others grow to replace them.
-Because of the outer shells, seed should be soaked in water or scored before planting.
+It has the great merit of flourishing in the summer heat, and as its leaves are picked, others grow to replace them.
+Because of the outer shells, the seed should be soaked in water or scored before planting.

 Malabar spinach (35)